 Suggestions about specific content for a (now dropped) media section.

-Expand the database & map to include businesses (such as café’s, bars, and shops) and indicate whether they have gender neutral toilets or have some other indications of trans-inclusivity.
+Expand the database & map to include businesses (such as cafés, bars, and shops) and indicate whether they have gender neutral toilets or have some other indications of trans-inclusivity.

 The inclusion of organisations that have the Navajo Chartermark (a Merseyside & Cheshire accreditation for good practise of LGBTQIA+ inclusion).